 During this period Eyeroor stepped in to the arena of forensic hypnosis.
 He studied about the possibility of hypnosis as a tool in crime detection.
 He collected books and scientific articles from all over the world to gain mastery in the area.
 He communicated and exchanged ideas with forensic Hypnotists around the world.
 He helped police and investigation departments in numerous cases.
 News media celebrated several success stories of Eyeroor in those days.

-Irrespective of Eyeroor's academic qualification, the space Eyeroor built in the arena of mental health in Kerala garnered jealousy from some corners in those days.
-Some green-eyed persons tried to sideline him as a quack , projecting his lack of academic qualification in psychology.
+Irrespective of Eyeroor's academic qualification, the space Eyeroor built in the arena of mental health scenario in Kerala garnered jealousy from some corners .
+Projecting his lack of academic qualification in psychology, some “green-eyed persons” tried to sideline him as a quack .
 As an established atheist he couldn't get help from any religious or political organizations during the turbulent times.
 Eyeroor overcame all such difficulties himself with his prowess and righteousness.
 Eyeroor thrived in the field as the celebrity Hypnotherapist of Kerala until he concluded hypnotherapy practice in 2016.

 Eyeroor's charismatic power to make and retain good relations is amazing.
 He had hearty relationship with distinguished personalities in all spheres of life.
 Former Kerala Chief minister C.Achuthamanon, former agricultural minister V.V Raghavan , Legendary writer Vaikkam Muhammad Basheer, Bishop Poulose Mar Poulose, Ramadas Vaidyar- Kozhikode, theater activist Surasu, Krishna Swami Reddyar-Kerala Sambdam, Ambattu Sukumarana Nair, veteran Dramatist K.T Muhammad, wrtier Perumbadavam Sreedharan, Kakkanadan Brothers , writer Kovilan , critic Dr. V Rajakrishnan, poet Sachidanandan, psychotherapist Dr. K.S David, activist Civic Chandran, Prerana Muhammad Trissur , T.Parameshvaran - rationalist Ernakulam, notable atheist Sreeni Pattathanam, writer P.R Nathan, writer Vaisakhan , veteran rationalist Pavanan , P.V Abdul Vahab M.P and Nalakath Veeran Haji-Nilambur were some of his friends and mentors Eyeroor keep very close to his heart .
 It is amazing to note that , the legendary writer Vaikkom Muhammad Basheer had referred Eyeroor in his two books “ Shinkidi Munkan” and “ Ya-Ilahi” .
 The letters Vaikkam Muhammad basher wrote to Eyeroor and his wife Komalam are included in the “collected letters of Vaikkam Muhammad Basheer” published by Priyadarshini books.

-Eyeroor’s outstanding skill and depth knowledge in Hypnoanalysis brought several hypnotherapy enthusiasits around the globe came to Nilambur .
+Eyeroor’s outstanding skill and depth knowledge in Hypnoanalysis brought several hypnotherapy enthusiasits around the globe to Nilambur .
 Prof Lee Seigal professor of religious studies at the University of Hawaii was one among them .
 He is the author of many books including “Net of Magic: Wonders and Deceptions in India” a book about tradition of magic and allied mysticism in India published by the University of Chicago Press.
-After spending some days with Eyeroor , Lee Siegel returned to his native place.
-Lee Siegel amazingly recollected his close association with Johnson Eyeroor in his last book “Trance-Migrations: Stories of India, Tales of Hypnosis” published by Chicago Press.
+Lee Siegel amazingly recollected his close association with Johnson Eyeroor in his book “Trance-Migrations: Stories of India, Tales of Hypnosis” published by Chicago Press.
 Lee Siegel wholeheartedly accept in his aforementioned book that, Eyeroor is the one and only hypnotherapist who could hypnotize him in his lifetime.
 Details of the book is available in the website of Chicago Press.